PDFs in Anvil

 and date

-as arguments and displays them on the labels we just created.
+as arguments and displays them on the labels you just created.
 Switch to Code View in the Form Editor and change the __init__

-function of our Ticket class so it looks something like this:
+function of the Ticket class so it looks something like this:

 class Ticket(TicketTemplate):